BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Deriving the Number of Iterations to Converge

+The first-order necessary condition for local optimality is given by the vanishing of gradients.
+However, depending on the characteristics of the optimization landscape, equivalent conditions may be defined based on the objective functions.
+In the following subsections, we explore different optimization scenarios and provide examples of the bounds that can be leveraged to engineer $K_{\min}$.
+These alternative theoretical approaches complement the numerical design of $K_{\min}$, as illustrated in Equation~\eqref{eq:Kmin}.

-Towards solving the distributed optimization problem \eqref{eq: MainOptimProblem}, the central node performs the gradient descent update at each iteration $k$ as
+Towards solving the distributed optimization problem \eqref{eq: MainOptimProblem}, the central node performs the gradient descent update at the $k$th iteration as

 where the right hand side of the equation represents $A{(\cdot)}$ in \eqref{eq:globalUp}, $\widehat{\nabla}f_i{(\bw_k)}$ is the true gradient's noisy estimation at the $i$th \gls{ai} device, and $\calN_{n,k}$ is the set of \gls{ai} devices from which central node received the first $n$ local updates at the $k$th iteration.
-We assume that each \gls{ai} device employs mini-batch gradient descent, and to simplify our notation, the size of the mini-batches are assumed the same for all devices in all iterations.
-Hence, the overall gradient estimate using the local estimates of the \gls{ai} devices can be obtained as
+We assume that each \gls{ai} device employs mini-batch gradient descent, and to simplify our notation, the size of the mini-batches is assumed to be the same for all devices in all iterations.
+For the sake of simplicity, we assume that the gradients' noise is \gls{iid}~\cite{gradientNoise}.
+Notice that the numerical approximations of $K_{\min}$ do not rely on the gradient noise assumption, and we need this assumption only for the theoretical approximation of $K_{\min}$.